kekbaggies/KekBaggiesMutualFund/README.md

 Our goal is to seek returns by providing exposure to the memecoin market while reducing overall risk through diversification.
 The fund provides to investors a convenient way to invest in memecoins without having to put in the effort of manually managing their own crypto portfolio.

-The mutual fund is deployed entirely on-chain, enabling us to operate with much greater transparency and decentralization than investors would be able to experience with a traditional mutual fund.
+The mutual fund is deployed entirely onchain, enabling us to operate with much greater transparency and decentralization than investors would be able to experience with a traditional mutual fund.

 This README is intended to serve as a complete documentation of the mutual fund contract and the web interface for interacting with it.
 This is